Elevating Neighborhoods with a Purpose to a New Level!

 - The environment

 - Enhancement and/or improvement of infrastructure within Imperial

-While the Foundation Committee is on the vanguard, it is patterned after successful models in outstanding residential communities throughout the country including Cross Creek Ranch in Fulshear, Texas; Woodforest in Montgomery, Texas; Summerwood in Panama City Beach, Florida; Bonita Bay near Naples, Florida; Celebration in Orlando, Florida; Castle Hills in Dallas, Texas; DC Ranch in Phoenix, Arizona; and Grayhawk in Scottsdale, Arizona.
+While YCFC is on the vanguard, it is patterned after successful models in outstanding residential communities throughout the country including Sienna and Riverstone in Fort Bend County, Texas; Tuscan Lakes in League City, Texas; Spring Island in Beaufort, South Carolina; Summerwood in Panama City Beach, Florida; and Castle Hills in Dallas, Texas.

 Residents of Imperial take pride in knowing their community supports families who are challenged with the financial stress of caring for a child with a chronic, debilitating illness, or congenital or genetic disorder.
 The Children’s Catastrophic Fund (CCF) has been established to help ease financial pressures through grants to deserving families.
 The fund, supported by foundation fees, says, “We are here for you, and we care.”
 Click here for the guidelines and application.